mkannwischer/ce2025/README.md

 # NTU Cryptographic Engineering 2025 - Final Projects

-This repository contains implementations of various cryptographic algorithms targeting Arm Cortex-M4 microcontrollers.
+This repository contains implementations of various cryptographic algorithms cross-compiled for an Arm Cortex-M4 microcontrollers.
 Code can be tested using QEMU emulation or deployed on a STM32F407 development board for performance benchmarking.

 ## Projects